-WHAT DID HE SAY? - FLOWING
+WHAT DID THEY SAY? - FLOWING

 Although UIL rules allow the use of computers in debate rounds, learning to flow the traditional way is a valuable skill.
 Flowing is an essential element of debating.
 If you cannot remember what your opponent said and you do not have it written down, you will not effectively be able to defend your positions or respond to argumentation.
 You must learn how to write down not only what your opponents are saying, but also what your team is saying.
-This process of writing down a debate is called flowing.
+This process of writing down a debate is called flowing Review a state champion coach's perspective on why the art of flowing continues to be relevant today and why it gives debaters an edge in the round.
+See "CX and LD Debate Flowing in the Current Technological World", by Nicole Cornish on the UIL debate website.